 Advocates for combining smaller schools into a larger establishment contended that while costs would be similar, students would enjoy enhanced educational quality.
 By providing access to superior facilities like libraries and laboratories and enabling teachers to concentrate on one grade level, students would obtain a more well-rounded education.
 This consolidation would also lead to financial savings, which could be redirected towards recruiting higher-quality educators.
 Critics, however, expressed concerns about extended travel times and the loss of the traditional, community-centered education provided by one-room schoolhouses.

 The construction of the Riverside Consolidated School, situated between Riverside and Albert, commenced in July 1904 after finalizing the location.
 Local architect W. E. Reid designed the school, which received partial funding through a $5,000 contribution from former Lieutenant-Governor of New Brunswick, Abner Reid McClelan.
 McClelan insisted on incorporating manual training, household science, and nature work classes into the curriculum.

-The consolidated school cost $20,000 to build and included eight class rooms, an office, two lunchrooms, a library, a laboratory, and two playrooms.
-The new school was staffed by seven teachers and a janitor.
-Students were brought by horse-drawn van from surrounding communities like Chester, Beaver Brook, Midway, Harvey, and Hopewell Hill during the spring and fall and by horse-drawn sleigh during the winter.
+Constructed at a cost of $20,000, the Riverside Consolidated School featured eight classrooms, an office, two lunchrooms, a library, a laboratory, and two playrooms.
+Initially, the school employed seven teachers and a janitor.
+Students from neighbouring communities such as Chester, Beaver Brook, Midway, Harvey, and Hopewell Hill were transported via horse-drawn vans during spring and fall, and horse-drawn sleighs in winter.

 The official opening of the school was attended by Premier Tweedie as well as many other dignitaries who were all quite impressed with the new facility, declaring it a model for other educational facilities across the Province.